Using Plastiq to Pay Bills With a Credit Card

 Many of the reasons you may want to use Plastiq, like paying a mortgage or rent, are big expenses that could help you hit a minimum spend requirement — if you’re able to pay with a credit card, that is.
 So, Plastiq can be a great way to get those welcome bonuses.

-Plastiq’s standard credit card fee is 2.5%.
+Plastiq’s standard credit card fee is currently 2.85% (as of publication).
 You may have additional fees based on the country the card was issued in or method of delivery (more on these below).
 Before submitting a payment, you’ll see a breakdown of the fees on the payment review screen.
 All percentage-based fees are calculated based on the principal amount (the amount you want to pay your recipient).

 Plastiq fees are subject to change without notice, and they may sometimes be lowered due to promotions or referral credits.